zbalkan/AppLister/README.md

-# InventoryService
+# AppLister

-A Windows service and a WMI provider to allow anyone to have a working inventory implementation.
+Creates an inventory of installed apps and publishes as WMI object instances.

 *Beware that this project is in alpha stage.
 Breaking changes will occur.*